Efficient certification of intractable quantum states with few Pauli measurements: Acknowledgements

 \section{Acknowledgements}

-UC thanks D.\ Leichtle for inspiring discussions.
-SAS acknowledges H.\ Thomas and V.\ Upreti for feedbacks on figures and fruitful discussions.
-MG acknowledges funding from the Hybrid Quantum Initiative (HQI) supported by France 2030 under ANR grant ANR-22-PNCQ-0002.
+UC thanks D.\ Leichtle, L.\ Lewis and Y.\ Quek for inspiring discussions.
+SAS acknowledges H.\ Thomas and V.\ Upreti for feedbacks on figures and the initial draft of the work, and O. Fawzi and R. Salzmann for suggesting the computation in Appendix \ref{appendix:l-1 norm of CPS}.
+HO, MG, SAS, TM acknowledge funding from the Hybrid Quantum Initiative (HQI) supported by France 2030 under ANR grant ANR-22-PNCQ-0002.
+UC acknowledges funding from the European Union’s Horizon Europe Framework Programme (EIC Pathfinder Challenge project Veriqub) under Grant Agreement No.~101114899.